gutnidev/weather-app/README.md

+#### This app uses the navigator API.
+In case user rejected the offer app uses third party APIs to check IP, Location, Weather.
-#### This game uses the minimax algorithm and also it is a progressive web application.
+#### Also it is a progressive web application.

 *It means that the application can be installed on your device (laptop, iPad, smartphone, etc.)*